waynepallen/core/doc/development-guides/dev-systems/dev-ubuntu-12.04.03.md

-#Configuration Guide - Ubuntu 12.04.03
+# Configuration Guide - Ubuntu 12.04.03

 Engineers value documentation that explains how to get a development workstation configured quickly.
 It is human nature to customize and change things - we do this frequently, but sometimes we need to get back to first base.
 This document will help to get you there.

 ##Installation and Configuration Information

+> Note to reader, many of these steps are generic and should be moved to a higher level document.

+> An attempt has been made to pre-stage downloads so several steps can be done in parallel

 ###Base OS Installed
   1. VirtualBox, TWO network interfaces